Md-Yaseen-Dev/Learn-English-Everyday/Tenses/Present Tense/Simple Present.md

 ## Interrogative negative(simple present)

-     It is same as interrogative but here we use not. after the persons
+     It is same as interrogative but here we use not . after the do/does

   * Examples